 But the above options don't take out the commission.
 When can I take the agency-bill commission out of the separate premium account?

 You should transfer the agency bill commission from the separate premium account to the operating account when the policy is bound or effective.
 After the policy is bound, you can generally pay the $375 commission to your operating account.

 (However, you may leave the commission in the separate premium account as additional funds as allowed by RCW 48.17.600(3); WAC 284-12-080(2)(a) and RCW 48.15.180(1)(c) (leg.wa.gov).
 Refer to the requirements for maintaining “additional funds in the separate premium account.)

 How are cancellation return premiums identified?

-You should closely review account's current billing statements every month to identify cancellation return premium refunds that may be included in your commission check from the broker.
+You should closely review account's current billing statements, invoices and other correspondence every month to identify cancellation return premium refunds that may be included in your commission check from the broker.
+Look for account credits and other offsets that result in netting a premium against what is owed on other policies.
 Return premiums must be deposited into the separate premium account.
 If you’re not sure a broker or insurer check includes a return premium, ask the broker for assistance to identify the amounts you owe to the insured client.

 What if the cancelled policy was financed?

 If the cancelled policy was financed, the broker may instruct your agency to refund the unearned commission directly to the finance company.